AtsuMiyai/GL-MCM/README.md

 ```
 # Zero-shot OOD Detection
 GL-MCM is originally proposed for the Zero-shot ID Detection, but it is also appliable for the Zero-shot OOD Detection.
-To apply to the Zero-shot OOD Detection, we need to set the value of lambda_local to 0.5.
+To apply to the Zero-shot OOD Detection, we recommend to set the value of lambda_local to 0.5.

 We provide bash scripts: